-34. The exact title of a student's thesis must be submitted on ePortfolio for approval by the dean of postgraduate studies normally three months before the thesis is submitted.
-Any change to the approved title of thesis following the initial approval must be notified to the relevant graduate school administrator and be agreed by the the dean of postgraduate studies.

-35. The thesis for all students must be submitted for examination within the period specified below from the date appointed as the beginning of the period of study:
+- 36. The exact title of a student's thesis must be submitted on ePortfolio for approval by the dean of postgraduate studies (or nominee) normally three months before the thesis is submitted.
+Any change to the approved title of thesis following the initial approval must be notified to the relevant graduate school administrator and be agreed by the dean of postgraduate studies (or nominee). - 37.
+The thesis for all students must be submitted for examination within the period specified below from the date appointed as the beginning of the period of study:

-- a) within four years in the case of students proceeding under the provisions of Regulation 14(a); - b) within five years in the case of students proceeding under the provisions of Regulation 14(b); - c) within seven years in the case of students proceeding under the provisions of Regulation 14(c).

-36. Except with the permission of the appropriate dean of postgraduate studies, a student may not submit a thesis earlier than the beginning of the last term of the prescribed period of study.
+- a) within four years in the case of students proceeding under the provisions of Regulation 14(a); - b) within five years in the case of students proceeding under the provisions of Regulation 14(b); - c) within seven years in the case of students proceeding under the provisions of Regulation 14(c). - 38.
+Except with the permission of the appropriate dean of postgraduate studies (or nominee), a student may not submit a thesis earlier than the beginning of the last term of the prescribed period of study.
 Any student who submits a thesis earlier than the minimum period of advanced study and research with appropriate permission, shall nevertheless still be required to pay tuition fees (full-time or part-time as appropriate, depending on the type of candidature) for the whole of the minimum prescribed period of study.

-S. Pending Submission for Students completing their minimum period of Candidature progress panel to proceed to 'pending submission' student status for one further year.
+S. Pending Submission for Students completing their minimum period of Candidature

+39. All students, who have completed their minimum candidature and have not submitted their thesis may be permitted on the recommendation of their progress panel to proceed to 'pending submission' student status for one further year.
 All 'pending submission' students are required to register with the University.